SamGowland/Gowla-Macro-Boards/README.md

 ## Flashing a Pro Micro

-To flash a pro micro with you built or prebaked firmware you must get it into DFU mode, short the reset and ground pins.
+To flash a pro micro with your newly built or prebaked firmware you must get it into DFU mode, short the reset and ground pins.
 Shorting once will put into DFU for 750ms, you can use QMK toolbox to dectect DFU and automatically flash once detected.

 Double resets, to keep the Pro Micro in DFU mode for longer short reset and ground twice quickly.
 This will keep it in DFU mode upto 8 seconds allowing you to manually flash the pro micro with QMK toolbox or AVRdudess GUI.